SGT JULIAN TORRES

 Among Sgt Torres’s “absolute joys in life” are spending time with his wife Ashley and son Julian Lucas, who was born just two weeks before his deployment, and his daughter Analicia.
 He enjoys weight lifting, cooking, and barbecuing.
 Sgt Torres is also an avid supporter of Veterans in his community; he runs an inpatient PTSD rehabilitation program and biweekly patient peer support group at Balboa Naval Medical Center.
 His immediate goals include attending San Diego State University to obtain his master’s degree; his long-term goal is to become a public speaker.
 Above all, though, he says his paramount goal is to maintain a loving relationship with his wife and family.

 Since receiving his home in 2014, Julian has taken up mountain climbing.
 On Veterans Day 2015, he reached the top of Mt.
 Kilimanjaro.
 He is also paying it forward to other HFOT Veterans by serving as a member of HFOT’s Veteran Action and Advisory Team (VAAT).
+Julian homeschools his son and Ashley is pursuing a master’s degree in social work with aspirations to work with middle school age youth when she graduates.

 Sgt Torres says finding out about Homes For Our Troops has been like finding “a diamond in the rough.”
 Adds Sgt Torres, “We tried the traditional way of getting a home and it is nearly impossible to find a home that doesn’t need complete remodeling.”